 What kind of seed do you use?

 We use premium quality certified seed with lateral spread technology.
-Typically our mixtures consist of Kentucky Blue Grass, Perennial Rye, Fine, and Turf Type Tall Fescue.
-We will custom mix to suite your needs.
+Typically our mixtures consist of Turf Type Tall Fescue, Kentucky Bluegrass and Perennial Ryegrass.

 What should I expect to pay for hydroseeding?